 Repairing metal features by patching, splicing, or otherwise reinforcing the metal.
-When damaged beyond repair, on replacing the damaged portions with materials that match the original in size, scale, material, and color.
+When damaged beyond repair, replacing the damaged portions with materials that match the original in size, scale, material, and color.
+Placing incompatible metals together without providing a reliable separation material to prevent galvanic corrosion.
 For example, copper corrodes cast iron, steel, tin, and aluminum.
 Exposing metals originally intended to be protected from the environment.
 Applying paint or other coatings to metals such as copper, bronze, aluminum, or stainless steel that were originally exposed.